spideruci/RIPR-framework/README.md

 The container may take around 1-2 minutes to run.
 We provide the Docker file and interpreting scripts inside of the Docker image that demonstrates how to get the major results in our paper.

+Replace "arm" with "amd" if the laptop is an Intel/AMD-based machine in the following instructions if necessary.
 To get the docker configuration file, run
 ```
 docker cp sankeyarm:Dockerfile .
 ```
 The interpreting scripts for RQ1 to RQ4 are named getSankey.py, RQ2Script.py, RQ3Script.py, RQ4Script.py.
-Replace "arm" with "amd" if the laptop is an Intel/AMD-based machine.
 To check out those scripts, run
 ```
 docker cp sankeyarm:getSankey.py .
 docker cp sankeyarm:RQ1Script.py .